 When you are filing for a divorce where minor children are involved, you may be surprised to discover that you and your spouse are required by the State of Florida to engage in a Parenting Course prior to a court entering a final ruling on your case.
 The need of a parent to obtain this certificate of completion has been questioned by many parents as some feel as though their parenting is being questioned by the court.
-However, your Pensacola Divorce Attorney has provided some explanations as to the purpose and procedure of the Parenting courses required by the Florida Courts.
+However, your divorce attorney has provided some explanations as to the purpose and procedure of the Parenting courses required by the Florida Courts.

 When the Florida legislature formulated this law regarding mandatory parenting courses, they had specific intentions in mind.
 They invested a great deal of time learning about the experiences of children whose parents were engaged in a divorce or who have completed the divorce process.
 They learned that a great deal of children experience long term and short term economic, emotional, and educational hurdles due to the transition.
 Therefore, in an attempt to minimize the detrimental effects a divorce has on the minor children, the legislature implemented the educational process of parenting courses.
 Studies found that when a parent engages in these courses and gains knowledge regarding the best interest of their child, child custody disputes, emotional needs of a child going through this transition period, and the number of resources available to them, the parent and child benefited greatly.
 With the potential benefits available through these courses, the legislature implemented Florida Statute 61.21, which is the governing body of law regarding parenting course requirements.